utmgdsc/website/README.md

 ### Initialize the pre-commit hook:
 > [!WARNING]
 > Husky will error if you are using GitHub Desktop on Windows.
-If this is the case, skip this step or uninstall the hook by running `npx husky uninstall` in the root project directory.
+You will need to add `cygpath.exe` to the bundled version of Git that GitHub Desktop uses.
+> You can obtain it by downloading `cygwin-[...].tar.xz` from [a Cygwin releases mirror](https://mirror.csclub.uwaterloo.ca/cygwin/x86_64/release/cygwin/), extracting it, and copying `usr/bin/cygpath.exe` to the `resources/app/git/usr/bin` folder in GitHub desktop.
 ```sh
 > npx husky install
 ```